-- 5.13) Where a Loan for Higher Education or an Advanced Learner Loan is being used to fund a course it is the responsibility of the learner to ensure that this is approved in a timely fashion.
-The learner may only start their course where evidence that the loan application has been made is provided to Registry. - 5.14) Applications for Advanced Learner Loans must be made to the Student Loans Company (SLC).
+Where a Loan for Higher Education or an Advanced Learner Loan is being used to fund a course it is the responsibility of the learner to ensure that this is approved in a timely fashion.
+The learner may only start their course where evidence that the loan application has been made is provided to Registry.

+Applications for Advanced Learner Loans must be made to the Student Loans Company (SLC).
 You can research the Loan on www.gov.uk/advanced-learner-loan for info on repayments and financial advice.
-The minimum value of a loan is £300. - 5.15) Applications for a Higher Education Loan must be made via Student Finance England (SFE). - 5.16) If a student has applied for a Loan, but not had confirmation of an approved loan within 6 weeks of enrolment, they must make a deposit payment of £250 and set up an instalment plan and direct debit to continue on the course.
-Once the loan has been approved, the £250 deposit and any subsequent payments will be refunded and the loan arrangements will be set up against the student's account.
-If this is not provided the student will be expected to pay in line with the instalment plan set up.
+The minimum value of a loan is £300.

+Applications for a Higher Education Loan must be made via Student Finance England (SFE).

+If a learner has applied for a Loan, but not had confirmation of an approved loan within 6 weeks of enrolment, they must make a deposit payment of £250 and set up an instalment plan and direct debit to continue on the course.
+Once the loan has been approved, the £250 deposit and any subsequent payments will be refunded and the loan arrangements will be set up against the learner's account.
+If this is not provided the learner will be expected to pay in line with the instalment plan set up.

-It should be noted that loan payments stop being paid for a student as soon as they withdraw, and the student then becomes responsible for paying the remaining fees owed to the college.
+It should be noted that loan payments stop being paid for a learner as soon as they withdraw, and the learner then becomes responsible for paying the remaining fees owed to the college.